Menu

 Housing

-You may be wondering how to reduce the electric bill.
-There are minor tweaks and changes that you can apply to lower your monthly electricity usage.
+You may be wondering how to lower the electric bill.
+There are minor tweaks and changes that you can apply to reduce your monthly electricity usage.
 There are also major adjustments you can implement when renovating your home.

 Modify The Temperature